-AFE Date/Time 1/9/201 8 4:49 PM Report # PCSM BMPs (List BMPs and note if inst picture is required.) talled and maintained a s per the plan.
-If corrective action i s needed, a Compliance Corrective PCSM BMPs Level Corrective Action Time Frame Identify all remedial measures that have been taken since the p revious inspection was conducted.
+AFE Date/Time 1/9/20 18 4:49 PM Report # 6.
+PCSM BMPs (List BMPs and note if inst talled and maintained a as per the plan.
+If corre ctive action is needed, a picture is required.)
+PCSM BMPs Compliance Corrective A ction Corrective Level Time Frame 7.
+Identify all remedial measures that have been taken since the previous inspection was conducted.
 Comments (Reference above questions as appropriate.)
-Note: It is a condition of National Pollutant maintenance program be conducted to prov weekly basis and after each stormwater ever replacement are needed or have been mad le for BMPs as a result of the inspection.
-Failure to conduc t the required inspection may result in permit suspension ing is required as part of a permit condition this form may l
+Note: It is a condition of National Pollutant maintenance program be conducted to prov weekly basis and after each stormwater ever replacement are needed or have been mad inspection may result in permit suspension as part of a permit condition this form may I - ,